Skip to main content

 • “The storytelling feels personal and immersive, and the pacing pulls you in with that eerie, slow-burn tension.”

-• “The plot is so weak, the microphone mechanic is disappointing, the TV channel detail seems to be there just for the sake of being spooky...
-I want a refund, because I feel bad for whoever paid for this half-assed experience, since you can get the same exact experience for free by browsing indie horror on itch for a few minutes.”
+• “The plot is so weak, the microphone mechanic is disappointing, the TV channel detail seems to be there just for the sake of being spooky.
+I want a refund because you can get the same exact experience for free by browsing indie horror on itch for a few minutes.”

-• “This is genuinely awful, the murderer is not set up at all, the story is rushed and bad, nothing is really coherent, you just sort of do a walking simulator and then you hide for two minutes in a closet, you get a cutscene where the creator starts bloviating about nonsense as a reward for finishing the game, abysmal writing in general, why try to copy Fears to Fathom when that’s already just streamer slop.”
+• “This is genuinely bad.
+The murderer is not set up at all, the story is rushed and incoherent, you just do a walking simulator and then hide for two minutes in a closet.
+You get a cutscene where the creator starts rambling about nonsense as a reward for finishing the game.
+Abysmal writing in general.”

 • gameplay